iljakuklic/sorter/README.md

   * Allow animation speed to be adjusted
   * Allow window size (and GIF size) to be adjusted
 * General software engineering improvements
-  * Test a test suite
+  * Add a test suite
-  * Convert comments to proper haddock docs
   * Make GIF export a build-time option
     (it is a bit awkward to set up the GIF export library dependency)